eadrpz/arch/README.md

-# arch
+# .arch
-Mis configuraciones para una instalación limpia de Arch Linux, se apoyan en Hyprland, el compositor de Wayland
+My config files for my principal desktop, based on Arch Linux with Wayland (Hyprland) and Pipewire